StevenWenzel32/Knight-and-Slime-Platformer/README.md

 Overview

 This repo contains everything inside the Assets folder of my game Knight and Slime that I'm making inside of Unity.
-As of 11/18/24 this repo will also contain the project proposal and other files related to my 385 assignments.
 The main reason for this repo is that it allows me to edit my scripts from my phone and now it lets other people access the game when I bother to update the builds.

 Git Notes